HRSArgyropoulos/Travel-Now-Agency-Project/README.md

 ### Insta Grid
 -Developed grid for the instagram from the start in a seperate file and implemented it here in this project (with auto-fill minmax)

+## 21.01.21
+-Stop naming commits by the date.
+### Header/Nav/Search
+(Commit: Sticky-Navbar/Search-Background updated)
+-Major changes in search/header section.
+Removed overlay and moved to the left.
+-Nav has been redifined and used flex space between with max-width.
+-Navbar on tablets and mobiles is sticky fixed at the top from destinations to footer.